NIEM/NIEM.github.io/model/concepts/local-term/modeling/index.md

 This means that:

 - A term that is used in multiple properties and/or types in a namespace is only defined once.
-- Each namespace must define its own terminology - terminology from Core or other domains cannot be reused.
+- Each namespace must define its own terminology - terminology from Core or other domains cannot be imported or reused.

 ## Literal or definition